How can a teenager improve their budgeting skills? Common teen budgeting problems, and some solutions to help.

 Are all the weekend invites your teen is receiving more than their money can handle?

 Try This: Your teen can attack this problem in a few different ways.
 For starters, they can figure out what percentage of their money they’re spending on wants (going out with friends) each week.
 Does that surprise them?
 Secondly, they can come up with frugal things to do with teenage friends when bored.
 Such as these 100 things to do at a sleepover.
-Finally, they can look at ways to boost their income, such as initiate and negotiate a household project their parents are willing to pay for, or getting their first teen job.
+Finally, they can look at ways to boost their income, such as initiating and negotiating a household project their parents are willing to pay for, or getting their first teen job.

 11. Forgetting to Pay Back a Family or Friend

-Budget Skill they Need to Work On: Prioritizing needs over wants, and gathering all of their expenses/money obligations
+Budget Skill they Need to Work On: Prioritizing needs over wants and gathering all of their expenses/money obligations

 Try This: While paying someone back is not always a “need” in the adult world (for example, it isn’t more urgent than paying for food from a grocery store), in your teen’s world, it’s more of a need since they have very few obligations to pay for.
-Let your teenager know that a need gets priority over a want, and that you consider them paying this person back to be a “need”.
+Let your teenager know that a need gets priority over a want and that you consider them paying this person back to be a “need”.
 Another reason they might not be paying them back is because they simply forget.
-Help them look over their total finances and fill in their monthly money calendar, so that they can list out everything they need to plan for in the coming weeks – including paying back this loan.
-Either in full, or with planned installments.
+Help them look over their total finances and fill in their monthly money calendar so that they can list out everything they need to plan for in the coming weeks – including paying back this loan.
+Either in full or with planned installments.

 12. Being Afraid to Tweak and Change Budget Categories